developer-zebra/developer-zebra-site/src/ddt/2-4/guide/usage/index.md

 - **Part number –** displays the part number
 - **Serial number –** displays the serial number
 - **Manufacture date –** displays the battery date of manufacture
-- **Decommission status –** displays the health of the battery as: - **Good –** the battery is in a healthy state - **Decommissioned –** the battery has reached the threshold designated, currently 400 charge cycles, indicating that the battery should be replaced with a new one soon. - **Unknown –** indicates a problem retrieving the battery health information
+- **Decommission status –** displays the health of the battery as:
+        - **Good –** the battery is in a healthy state
+        - **Need to replace battery –** the charge cycle count of the battery has reached the [Battery Threshold](../configuration/#configuretests) value set, indicating that the battery should be replaced with a new one soon.
+        - **Unknown –** indicates a problem retrieving the battery health information
 - **Voltage –** displays the voltage
 - **Current –** displays the current
 - **Temperature –** displays the temperature